My Ultimate Tim Tam Brownies are irresistibly dense and fudgy like a perfect brownie should be, with an amazing crunchy top.

 - 2 packets (400g total) Arnotts Tim Tams

 Preheat the oven to 180C / 350F / 160C fan forced.
-Line a 25cm x 30cm baking tray with baking paper (scrunch the paper up first, then flatten it out in the tin which makes it easier to sit it right into the corners).
+Line a 9x13 baking tin with baking paper (scrunch the paper up first, then flatten it out in the tin which makes it easier to sit it right into the corners).

 Place the Tim Tams in a zip lock bag and bash it with a rolling pin until you have large chunks (keep the chunks around 1/4 to 1/5 the size of the original Tim Tam).
 Place aside until ready.